 The Federal Direct Graduate PLUS Loan is available for law students who are matriculated in a degree-granting program, enrolled at least half time (6 credits) each semester, have completed a FAFSA, have applied for their annual Federal Direct Unsubsidized Loan maximum, and meet the credit criteria.
 The maximum loan limit is the cost of attendance minus other aid received.
 The interest rate on the Federal Direct Graduate PLUS Loan is fixed and is determined annually.
-Federal Direct Loans are subject to loan fees, which are deducted from loan proceeds prior to the disbursement of funds.
+Federal Direct Loans are subject to origination fees, which are deducted from loan proceeds prior to the disbursement of funds.
 Borrowers are responsible for repayment of all such fees.
-Repayment on Federal Direct Graduate PLUS Loans begins after the second disbursement; however, students enrolled at least half time may request deferment.
-Students may elect to receive a onetime, six-month grace period, which starts after they graduate, drop below half-time status, or withdraw.
-Go to qu.edu/law/loans for more information.
+Students will receive a one-time, six-month grace period, which starts after they graduate, drop below half-time status, or withdraw.
+Go to law.qu.edu/loans for more information.